 John Major 1699-1781

 John Major was born of a reputable Yorkshire family, who came from Bridlington and his early days were spent sea-faring and conducting business on the Stockholm route, trading mainly in iron ore, timber and furs.
-In 1740, Admiral George Anson set sail on a long mission to harass Spanish galleons on the high seas and completed a circumnavigation of the globe.
-Documents from the Suffolk Record Office suggest that John Major may have accompanied Anson on the arduous four year voyage but this seems highly unlikely as there are letters of correspondence between Major and the Navy Board for those four years.
-By the early 1750s, John Major had retired from sea-faring to build up a considerable business empire in overseas trade, forging a successful partnership with John Henniker, a London merchant of considerable wealth and influence.
+He was reputedly "the greatest importer of iron ore" in Britain in the 1720s and was able to retire from sea-faring by the age of thirty.
+By the early 1750s, John Major had built up a considerable business empire in overseas trade, forging a successful partnership with John Henniker, a London merchant of considerable wealth and influence.
 Major also invested in large tracts of agricultural land in Sussex (East Grinstead) and Suffolk (Thornham, Worlingworth, Metfield, etc) and acquired Worlingworth Hall in the 1750s.

-Henniker and Major were able to monopolise the supply of red pine timber masts for the ships of the British Navy.
-The masts were shipped from the American Colonies or the Baltic states by armed escort to Chatham or Portsmouth.
+After John Henniker died in 1749, his son continued the partnership with his father-in-law after marrying Ann Major, daughter of John.
+Through their contacts and earned patronage of important figures in the Government, Henniker and Major were able to monopolise the supply of red pine timber masts for the ships of the British Navy.
+The masts were shipped from New England by armed escort to Chatham or Portsmouth.
 By this means, the two business partners became wealthier but they also gained additional influence in government circles and at the King's court, with a view to entering Parliament at a later date.
-John Henniker Senior had died in 1749 and it is likely that John Major carried on supporting the timber importing business with Henniker's son (also John).
-The partnership had already been cemented by the marriage of this son to John Major's eldest daughter Ann.